Check Your Car Before Spring!

 Keeping your car in good repair isn’t just a good safety tip, it is the law!
 In general there are at least five places on a car that are often neglected by drivers.
 They include: the interior, lights, tires, wheels, and windshield.
 As the weather here in the Carolina’s has been nothing shy of theatrical, we thought we would take a few minutes to address some of these issues that may have been impacted by the weather.

-Light Inspection – Not only is it illegal, but you put yourself and others at risk when one or more of your lights are out, or dulled, during a storm or on an average night.
-Save yourself the hassle of being pulled over or being harmed and take a peak before you head to work, school, or out for some fun.
-(A few seconds could save you a fine or prevent an accident.)
+Not only is it illegal, but you put yourself and others at risk when one or more of your lights are out, or dulled, during a storm or on an average night.
+Save yourself the hassle of being pulled over or being harmed and take a peek before you head to work, school, or out for some fun.
+A few seconds could save you a fine or prevent an accident.

-Tires and Wheels – Tires and wheels in disrepair can cause deadly accidents, regardless of the weather conditions.
-In general, a person should check tire pressure regularly.
+Tires and wheels in disrepair can cause deadly accidents, regardless of the weather conditions.
+In general, a person should check their tire pressure regularly.
 Remember the automated system that warns you when your pressure is low may not always be right.
-Its a worthwhile investment to keep a tire gauge in your glove box.
+It’s a worthwhile investment to keep a tire gauge in your glove box.
 Besides air pressure, the condition of your tires should also be regularly checked.
-Take a look at tread length, inspect the rubber for cracks and splitting and keep track of any rust building up around your wheels.
+Take a look at tread length, inspect the rubber for cracks and splitting, and keep track of any rust building up around your wheels.